hisubram/mobilefoundation/instrument_an_app.md

   {: tip}
   {: android}

 3. Find the `Dependencies` section of the `build.gradle` file and add a compile dependency for the {{site.data.keyword.mobileanalytics_short}} Client SDK.
-Your repositories statement should be similar to the following code example:
+Your repositories statement must be similar to the following code example:
 {: android}

   ```